 Welcome to my Happy Place!

 This is where my passions collide.
-Food, Flowers, Fashion, Family, Beautiful Things and the influence of my Persian culture that seems to be the poetic filter I see the world through.
-I love food, I love sharing food with people, mainly because I love people and their stories and I enjoy learning from everyone’s experiences.
+Food, Flowers, Fashion, Family, Tradition, Beautiful Things and the influence of my Persian culture that seems to be the poetic filter I see the world through.
+I love food and I love sharing food with people, mainly because I love people and their stories.
+Where better to do that than when breaking bread together with beautiful food and an appreciation for building connections.

 The idea of this blog came to fruition when I decided to make important changes in my life.
 I took a break from the corporate world after many years and took time to work on myself, better myself and learn to love myself.
 This may seem like mambo jambo, but was desperately needed for me.
 I didn’t know how to approach building a new self.
 My entire life, I was defined by my career and I didn’t have time for the things I loved (and I love SO many things)!
 I wasn’t happy and was just pushing through the grind like so many other ambitious folks in NYC.
 That needed to stop and I had to shift focus.
 To rebuild, to recharge, to find inspiration again.
 To be… happy.
 So I slowly started shifting focus towards the things that made me happy.
 The simple pleasures — such as cooking, gardening, hosting intimate dinners, learning about wine, exercising frequently, reading, traveling, learning Farsi, meditating, and dating.